Scampia feud

 Paolo Di Lauro, head of the Camorra clan that runs the northern suburbs, was in charge of a tightly managed drug empire that imported cocaine and heroin and distributed it through an army of dealers.
 Di Lauro granted neighborhood ringleaders a certain amount of autonomy in exchange for the monopoly and cuts of the proceeds.
 He went into hiding on September 23, 2002, as authorities closed in.
 He left the business to Vincenzo Di Lauro, one of his ten sons.
 After the first arrest of Vincenzo on April 1, 2004, Cosimo Di Lauro took charge.

 Cosimo Di Lauro wanted to centralize the drug-dealing operation that had been run as a franchise in which dealers paid the Di Lauros a fee for doing business and were allowed to buy the drugs from any available source.
 The young Di Lauro removed older gangsters and replaced them with young criminals new to the business.
 In revolt, a faction now known as the "secessionists" challenged the Di Lauros in October 2004.
 One of the local dealers, Raffaele Amato, disputed the new rules, fled to Spain and organized a revolt against his former bosses.
 In Scampia, they are known as the Spaniards.
-On October 28, 2004, Raffaele"lello"Amato ordered the murders of Fulvio Montanino and Claudio Salierno, men who were fiercely loyal to Cosimo Di Lauro.
+On October 28, 2004, Raffaele Amato ordered the murders of Fulvio Montanino and Claudio Salierno, men who were fiercely loyal to Cosimo Di Lauro.
 During their funeral three days later, police arrested two men armed with machine guns who were planning to fire on the funeral procession.
 The two organizations fought each other with a brutality that stunned even hardened Carabinieri.